 What it takes: Most competitions are open to all breeds.
 Course complexity varies greatly; some are more suitable for novices, while others can challenge professional horsemen.
 Simply changing routes through an obstacle can have great effect on degree of difficulty.

 Interested to see if your horse has what it takes?
 Bolender, three-time winner of the National Mountain Trail Championship, conducts clinics at his horse park and demonstrates the event at horse expos.

 What it is: Anyone sharing a barn with English riders or who's seen events such as the World Equestrian Games is familiar with dressage, the "high schooling" event of English riding.
 Horses perform pinpoint-precision maneuvers under almost-invisible guidance of their riders.
 Western or cowboy dressage combines classical dressage maneuvers and training/performing with Western tack.

-While Bethhalachmy owns the trademark for the term "cowboy dressage," that doesn't mean he can or desires to contain enthusiasm for the discipline.
+While Beth-Halachmy owns the trademark for the term "cowboy dressage," that doesn't mean he can or desires to contain enthusiasm for the discipline.
 In 2010, a group of interested riders came together to form the Western Dressage Association of America.
-Though in its infancy, the group has goals that include aiding members to create clinics and riding tests under WDAA guidelines, and eventually formalizing the rules of competition and rider tests to create a competitive format.
+The group has goals that include aiding members to create clinics and riding tests under WDAA guidelines, and eventually formalizing the rules of competition and rider tests to create a competitive format.
 Both Bethhalachmy and legendary horseman Jack Brainard serve as advisers to the organization's board of directors.

 WDAA is actively seeking instructors and judges to help advance its goals.
 According to spokesperson Bonnie Glasgow, the organization has developed dressage tests for the Morgan horse division of the United States Equestrian Federation, and hopes to work with breed registries and organizations to create additional competition opportunities.